BruceGitHub/namespace-protector/README.md

 The idea is that namespace in some situations can be private at all except for a specific entry point.
 For example the namespace of third parts lib.

-# Design of this project it's based
+# The Design of this project it's based

 - No NULL
 - No instanceof